 This course provides a management perspective on managing projects.
 It examines the basic nature of managing business, public, engineering and information systems projects, including the specific insights and techniques required.
 Issues such as the selection and management of the project team, project initiation, implementation and termination are addressed.

 BA 7315.
 An Introduction to Business Analytics.
 3 Semester Hours.

-This course provides a broad overview of the field of business analytics and how it adds value to the organizations.
-The primary focus of this course is to help the students learn the programming and analytics skills necessary to find analytics solutions to business problems.
-Through a mix of online content and student activities, the concepts of how to program in are demonstrated.
-Students also learn how to read and understand business cases and to apply hypothesis testing methods to promote better business operations and results.
+This course provides an overview of the field of business analytics and its value to the organization.
+The primary focus of this course is to help students learn the programming and analytics skills necessary to find analytics solutions to business problems.
+Through a mix of online content and course related project work, the concepts of how to program in programming language R are demonstrated.
+Students also learn how to read and understand business cases and to apply hypothesis-testing to strengthen business operations decisions and results.

 BA 7322.
 E-Commerce.
 3 Semester Hours.

 This course examines infrastructure and technologies of eCommerce, including Internet and intranets, languages, and security systems.
 It addresses business models associated with eCommerce, including media & communities, B2B, B2C, and C2C and examines other issues facing e-commerce companies, including electronic payment systems, public policy issues (e.g., privacy, intellectual property, free speech, ethical issues, taxation), and global implications.

 BA 7325.
 Management of Information and Technology.
 3 Semester Hours.

 This course examines a broad range of topics in the management of technology, information systems and organizational issues in exploiting new technology.
 The course explores concepts of applying computer information systems and communications technology to provide an effective framework for managing competitiveness in an environment of rapid global change.
 Managing R &D, systems acquisition, decision-making, and links to other functional areas in the corporation are emphasized.

 BA 7330.
 Introduction to US Healthcare Systems Management and Policy.
 3 Semester Hours.